zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 ## Problem Statement

 In a browser, all visible content of an HTML document is contained within the `body` tag.
 HTML developers spend most of their time here.
-All the formatting and styling, adding in images and links, etc. is work being done the visible content of a web page.
+All the formatting and styling, adding in images and links, etc. is work being done for the visible content of a web page.
 In modern HTML, there is actually quite a lot that can go into this work, but when it comes to getting started, the best place is by adding and formatting the _text_ content.